andref2015/emailreply/README.md

 2. Go to chrome://extensions/ (or click on Extensions -> Manage Extensions)
 3. Toggle "Developer Mode" to "on" in the top right
 4. Click on "Load unpacked"
-5. Select the 'email_reply' folder (NOT the 'Email-Reply-main')
+5. Select the 'emailreply-main' folder

 That's it!
 Open any email you (don't) want to reply to, then simply highlight the email text and right click to select "Email Reply" from the context menu.